praw-dev/praw/docs/getting_started/configuration/prawini.rst

    detected in order as one of the following:

-   1. In the directory specified by the ``XDG_CONFIG_HOME`` environment varaible on operating systems that define such an environment variable (some modern Linux distributions).
+   1. In the directory specified by the ``XDG_CONFIG_HOME`` environment variable on operating systems that define such an environment variable (some modern Linux distributions).

    2. In the directory specified by ``$HOME/.config`` if the ``HOME``